On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms

 \subsection{Wasserstein approximation of the posterior measure}

 The main purpose of this section is to prove Theorem \ref{waterstone}, which provides a bound on the Wasserstein distance between the posterior measure $\Pi(\cdot|Z^{(N)})$ from (\ref{postbus}) and the surrogate posterior $\tilde \Pi(\cdot|Z^{(N)})$ from (\ref{surrod}) in the Schr\"odinger model.
 The idea behind the proof of this theorem is to show that both $\Pi(\cdot|Z^{(N)})$ and $\tilde \Pi(\cdot|Z^{(N)})$ concentrate most of their mass on the region (\ref{eq:B:def}) where the log-likelihood function $\ell_N$ is strongly concave (with high $P_{\theta_0}^N$-probability, cf.~Proposition \ref{schroe-emperor-smalldim}).
-This involves initially a careful study of the mode (maximiser) of the posterior density, given in Theorem \ref{maprate}.
+We achieve this by a careful study of the mode (maximiser) of the posterior density, given in Theorem \ref{maprate}.
 Our derivations reveal that both $\pi(\cdot|Z^{(N)})$ and $\tilde \pi(\cdot|Z^{(N)})$ possess a \textit{unique} mode, with high frequentist probability (see after (\ref{score})).